apache/sling-old-svn-mirror/bundles/extensions/framework-extension-ws/README.md

-Apache Sling System Bundle Extension: WS APIs
+# Apache Sling System Bundle Extension: WS APIs

+This module is part of the [Apache Sling](https://sling.apache.org) project.

 Adds the WS API packages to the system bundle exports.
 The list of packages is derived from the packages available